jeff-wise/Elea/README.md

 ### Action Potential

 Action Potentials are similar to functions in other languages.
-An action potential waits on multiple signals and then it is **activated**.
+An action potential waits on multiple signals, and then it is **activated**.
 When an action potential is activated, it causes a set of forces to be evaluated.
 A single action potential may have multiple concurrent instances, called events.
 Each event waits on its signals before activating.
 Events are sorted/mapped by the values of the signals.

 Like receptors, action potentials are named after a biological mechanism.
 The corresponce is loose, refering mostly to the idea of a buildup of *potential* and eventually reaching a threshold whereby something *interesting* happens.
 In this case, some forces.

 ### System